-of mixed income), within (net, factor-price) national income.
-The capital share is the residual, or more specifically, the national income share of net operating surplus (of corporations, quasi-corporations, and of the household sector10), plus net foreign capital income, plus the capital share of mixed income.
+Total labor and capital income in the national accounts are summarized in the calculation of factor shares.5 The labor share is the share of domestic compensation of employees, net foreign labor income, and the labor component of mixed income (canonically 0.7, with 0.3 the capital share of mixed income), within (net, factor-price) national income.
+The capital share is the residual, or more specifically, the national income share of net operating surplus (of corporations, quasi-corporations, and of the household sector6), plus net foreign capital income, plus the capital share of mixed income.

-In each of the countries treated here, we have matched the pre-existing fiscal income series; these fiscal income concepts, in turn, carefully matched their income control totals to national accounts aggregates.
-What remains excluded from the tax return (fiscal) income total but included in national income total, then, is untaxed labor and capital incomes, and largely the following: untaxed labor income (especially under-reported mixed income11; operating surplus of the household sector; and retained earnings of corporations (dividends and transfers to the household sector are already included in fiscal income).
-In this sense, in Canada and in New Zealand (as in the United States), much of the national income that is not found on tax returns is actually capital income.
+We have matched the pre-existing fiscal income series; these fiscal income concepts, in turn, carefully matched their income control totals to national accounts aggregates.
+What remains excluded from the tax return (fiscal) income total but included in national income total, then, is untaxed labor and capital incomes, and largely the following: untaxed labor income (especially under-reported mixed income7; operating surplus of the household sector; and retained earnings of corporations (dividends and transfers to the household sector are already included in fiscal income).
+In this sense, in New Zealand (as in the United States), much of the national income that is not found on tax returns is actually capital income.